lomodoc/homepage/content/docs/Installation/lomo-frame/_index.md

 You have several options:

-1. Run Lomorage service and Lomo-frame on the same Raspberry Pi.
+1. Run "Lomorage Photo Assistant" and Lomo-frame on the same Raspberry Pi.

-2. Run Lomorage service on one Raspberry Pi, and run Lomo-frame on other Raspberry Pis.
-For example, you can run Lomo-frame on the cheap Raspberry Pi zero, and run Lomorage service on more powerful Raspberry Pi 4.
+2. Run "Lomorage Photo Assistant" on one Raspberry Pi, and run Lomo-frame on other Raspberry Pis.
+For example, you can run Lomo-frame on the cheap Raspberry Pi zero, and run "Lomorage Photo Assistant" on more powerful Raspberry Pi 4.

 Once you have Lomo-frame running, it will show a QRCode on the screen, and you can use iOS or Android APP to register the frame in settings, once success, you can share photos with the digital frame just like share with other contacts in Lomorage APP.